truecharts/public/charts/stable/plex/docs/migration_guide.md

 :::

 This guide will walk you through on migrating your plex config data from a _old_ to the new plex instance.
-IE official to truecharts.
+IE official to truecharts or truecharts to truecharts.

 The first thing you need to do is go to **settings** and then **Library**.